Best Hiking Tours to Machu Picchu

 Distance: 42 km (26 miles)

 The Inca Trail to Machu Picchu is the most iconic hike in the world.
 It is a small part of a vast network of trails built by the Incas hundreds of years ago.
-Nowadays, it starts at km 82 of the railway, which goes from Cusco to Machu Picchu town, and ends at the Machu Picchu archaeological site, arriving through the famous Sun Gate.
+Nowadays, it starts at km 82 of the railway, which goes from Cusco to Machu Picchu town, and ends in Machu Picchu archaeological site, arriving through the famous Sun Gate.

 Today is on many travelers’ bucket lists; it’s won an insane number of recognitions and awards worldwide.
 It combines history, beautiful landscapes, traditions, and a variety of biodiversity that can only be seen on the Inca Trail.